 The truth is, as consumers, we all want (or at least would not mind) to win some freebies and discounts but the current tedious processes of loyalty programs make us unwilling to adhere.
 However at STATION F, we know one startup that is about to change the game.
 Joko, part of Facebook Startup Garage, builds a mobile app that wants to reward your everyday spending.
 We interview co-founder and CEO Xavier Starkloff to find out how they are innovating a traditional system in dire need.

-For consumers, it’s completely effortless: there’s nothing to scan, say or show.
+XS: For consumers, it’s completely effortless: there’s nothing to scan, to say, or to show.
 You just pay with your regular payment card as usual, and then you get notified in the Joko app that you’ve earned points.
 Our technology relies on a recent regulation called PSD2 which forces banks to let consumers take back control over their data.
 Banks have to comply with this regulation and let third-parties, like Joko, access – with consumers’ consent – their transaction data.
-Joko allows consumers to leverage this open data opportunity to get the loyalty and rewards experience they’ve been waiting for a long time: seamless, personalized and centralized.
+Joko allows consumers to leverage this open data opportunity to get the loyalty and rewards experience they’ve been waiting for a long time: seamless, personalized, and centralized.